tushar-raj/FormBuilder/README.md

 Documentation
 ---

-The app uses ES6 and JSX syntax, with flow for type-checking.
+The app uses ES6 and JSX syntax, which are both transpiled to plain-old JS using Babel.
+Flow is a dev-dependency for type-checking.
+Typescript isn't used anywhere.

 `www\index.html` contains a single div in which the react app is mounted.